 - The rub is made from common spices you likely already have in your pantry, like paprika and garlic powder.

-How to Make Crispy, Juicy Air Fryer Chicken Thighs
+How to Make Crispy Chicken Thighs in the Air Fryer

 - As with this Baked Bone-In Chicken Breast and Air Fryer Whole Chicken, the skin locks in moisture, so you don’t need to spend time brining the meat for excellent results, the way you would with boneless Air Fryer Chicken Breast.

 - The bone flavors the meat from within and makes it harder to overcook the chicken.

 - Bone-in, skin-on chicken thighs are a bargain compared to boneless.